sosadtsia/sosadtsia/README.md

 * 🌍  I'm based in Ontario, Canada
 * 📫  You can contact me at [sviatoslav.osadtsia@gmail.com](mailto:sviatoslav.osadtsia@gmail.com)
-* 🌱  I’m currently learning Python
+* 🌱  I’m currently learning Golang
 * 🤝  I'm open to collaborating on projects

 ### Skills